-- .1 Deliver, store and handle materials. - .2 Provide and maintain dry, off-ground weatherproof storage.
+- .1 Deliver, store and handle materials in accordance with Section 01 61 00 Common Product Requirements. - .2 Provide and maintain dry, off-ground weatherproof storage.

-- .1 Remove from site and dispose of packaging materials at appropriate recycling facilities. - .2 Collect and separate for disposal paper, plastic, polystyrene and corrugated cardboard packaging material in appropriate on-site for recycling in accordance with Waste Management Plan. - .3 Divert unused paint and sealant materials from landfill to an approved, official hazardous material collections site. - .4 Do not dispose of unused paint and sealant materials into sewer systems, into lakes, streams, onto ground or in other locations where it will pose health or environmental hazard. - .5 Divert unused metal materials from landfill to an approved metal recycling facility. - .6 Divert unused wood materials from landfill to an approved recycling facility. - .7 Damaged or broken glazing materials are not recyclable.
-These materials must not be disposed of with materials destined for recycling.
+- .1 Separate and recycle waste materials in accordance with Section 01 74 21 -Construction/Demolition Waste Management and Disposal. - .2 Remove from site and dispose of packaging materials at appropriate recycling facilities. - .3 Collect and separate for disposal paper, plastic, polystyrene and corrugated cardboard packaging material in appropriate on-site for recycling in accordance with Waste Management Plan. - .4 Divert unused paint and sealant materials from landfill to an approved, official hazardous material collections site. - .5 Do not dispose of unused paint and sealant materials into sewer systems, into lakes, streams, onto ground or in other locations where it will pose health or environmental hazard. - .6 Divert unused metal materials from landfill to an approved metal recycling facility. - .7 Divert unused wood materials from landfill to an approved recycling facility. - .8 Damaged or broken glazing materials are not recyclable.
+These materials must not de disposed of with materials destined for recycling.